- Policy Issues

 - For the Media

 - Know Nuclear

 - About the Center

-High-Level Waste is the actual spent fuel, or the residual waste from reprocessing spent fuel.
-The U.S. does not reprocess its spent fuel.
-Therefore, all the highly radioactive isotopes remain within it, and the whole fuel assemblies are treated as high level waste.
+Nuclear fuel spends five to six years in the reactor before it is removed and replaced with fresh fuel.
+In the United States, the spent fuel is removed and placed into storage until it can be disposed of.
+However, the fuel isn’t depleted; a great deal of energy–about 95 percent–remains in the pellets.
+In many other countries, the spent fuel is reprocessed and reused.
+The U.S., however, does not reprocess its spent fuel.
+Therefore, all the highly radioactive isotopes remain within it, and whole fuel assemblies are classified as high level waste.
 The disadvantage of this “once-through” fuel cycle is that partially used nuclear fuel is treated as waste, thereby increasing the volume and complexity of disposal.

-High level waste is very radioactive and, therefore, requires special shielding during handling and transport.
-It also needs cooling, because it generates quite a lot of heat because of the high radioactivity level.
+High level waste is very radioactive; therefore, it requires special shielding during handling and transport.
+It also needs cooling, because it generates quite a lot of heat due to the high radioactivity level.

 Center for Nuclear Science and Technology Information of the American Nuclear Society